Quick Start

 Sample Data

-Download Sample Cardiac CT Data
+Download Sample Datasets

 from physiotwin4d import DataDownloadTools

-data_file = DataDownloadTools.DownloadSlicerHeartCTData("sample_data")
+data_file = DataDownloadTools.DownloadSlicerHeartCTData("data/Slicer-Heart-CT")

-assert DataDownloadTools.VerifySlicerHeartCTData("sample_data")
+assert DataDownloadTools.VerifySlicerHeartCTData("data/Slicer-Heart-CT")

 Visualizing Results